360NENZ/Weedwacker/README.md

 # Weedwacker
-Private Server reimplementation of a certain anime game Join us on our [discord](https://discord.gg/XJgJcf6nPf)!
+Private Server reimplementation of a certain anime game.
+Join us on our [discord](https://discord.gg/XJgJcf6nPf)!

 ### Features: